Dad-Project/JBinanceAPI/README.md

 # JBinanceAPI (Early stage)
-A Binance Java API that use reflection for sending request & for converting JSON into object
+A complete Binance Java API that use reflection for sending request & for converting JSON into object

 # Implemented features